Support for students with disabilities

 We run a number of disability-specific careers events and workshops, and advertise jobs and opportunities from diversity employers and other organisations specifically for students and graduates with a disability.
 Subscribe to the Careers Service 'Opportunity Update' (disability-related careers information) – to remain informed of these.
 Go to 'profile' and 'update profile' and then select the 'email preferences' tab in JobsLive to set this up.

 Disclosing a disability

-Your decision of when to disclose may vary depending on the organisation and the particular job that you are applying for.
+Your decision of when to disclose may vary depending on the organisation and the job that you are applying for.
 Research both the employer and the job and think about how they relate to your personal circumstances.

-Although not every employer will be experts on the Equality Act 2010, which makes it unlawful to discriminate because of a mental or physical disability, or the Access to Work scheme, which can be used to fund adjustments at interview or in the workplace, it is certainly worth knowing some details about these and being prepared to inform employers about the available support and the legal implications.
+Although not every employer will be an expert on the Equality Act 2010, which makes it unlawful to discriminate because of a mental or physical disability, or the Access to Work scheme, which can be used to fund adjustments at interview or in the workplace, it is certainly worth knowing some details about these and being prepared to inform employers about the available support and the legal implications.

 What is most essential is that, no matter what you are applying for, ensure that you focus on your abilities and why you feel that you are the right person for the position.

 The decision on when to disclose a disability can be complex.
 You must consider the nature of your disability as well as the job you are applying for.